M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 - [LolipopDelta.R](LolipopDelta.R) -> R script containing data and analysis that resulted in a lollipop diagram. <br>
 - [BarChartPRBL.R](BarChartPRBL.R) -> R script containing data and analysis that resulted in a Bar Chart for analyzing Problem based learning construct. <br>
+- [BarChart_Scrum.R](BarChart_Scrum.R) -> R script containing data and analysis that resulted in a Bar Chart for analyzing Scrum phases usefulness. <br>

 -----------------------------------------------------